apollographql/router/dev-docs/metrics.md

 ## Adding new metrics
 There are different types of metrics.

-* Static - Used by Router developers to monitor feature usage.
+* Static - Declared via macro, cannot be configured, low cardinality, and are transmitted to Apollo.
-* Dynamic - Defined by the user to monitor the health and performance of their system.
+* Dynamic - Configurable via yaml, not transmitted to Apollo.

 > New features should add BOTH static and dynamic metrics.